 I have been passionate about bridging the "shallow'' models that emphasize problem-specific prior and facilitate interpretation and analysis, and deep models that allow for larger learning capacity, in order to devise the next-generation deep architectures that are:

-My current work has correlated a large family of classical regularized regression models, including principal component analysis (PCA) and sparse coding (SC), to the latest deep neural networks (DNN) and convolutional neural networks (CNN).
+My current work has correlated a large family of classical regularized regression models, including principal component analysis, sparse coding, and low-rank representation, to the latest deep neural networks and convolutional neural networks.
 I contribute to translating the analytic tools of "shallow'' models to guide the architecture design, interpretation and performance analysis of deep models.
-The resulting framework interprets the empirical success of deep networks thoroughly.
-Moreover, it inspires the design of more task-specific deep architectures for various applications, and also improves the performance of existing models via a novel pre-training strategy.
+The resulting framework interprets the empirical success of deep networks, inspires the design of more task-specific deep architectures for various applications, and mproves the performance of existing models.
+Please refer to our latest publications for technical details.